Museum of early consumer electronics and 1st achievements

 PAL analogue.
 In those days there were 4 television standards, PAL for Europe, NTSC for the States,

 SECAM for France and the new higher quality MAC system.
-D2 MAc was used by some television providers
+D2 MAC was used by some television providers

 and a D2MAC decoder could be added to a standard receiver either via a scart lead or it could be embedded